Stability of transition semigroups and applications to parabolic equations: Applications

-In \cite[Section 6]{metafune_pallara_wacker2002}, the authors discuss the long-term behavior of the semigroup $\cT$.
-Assuming that $\hat{D} = D_{\max}$ (which is equivalent to $\cT$ being Markovian) the authors refer to a version of Doob's theorem in \cite[Theorem~4.2.1]{daprato_zabczyk1996} that yields pointwise convergence of each orbit of $\cT$ in $C_b(\R^d)$ whenever there exists an invariant probability measure; they also note that this yields a version of Liouville's theorem as a consequence, see \cite[Proposition~6.9]{metafune_pallara_wacker2002}.
+The properties that have just been shown to follow from~(1)--(3), imply that the three conditions are mutually exclusive. \end{proof}

-Given the general results established in the preceding section, we find it worthwhile to discuss the asymptotic behavior of $\cT$ in a bit more detail.
-The following theorem gives very precise information about the long-term behavior of parabolic equations with unbounded coefficients on $\R^d$.
+In the literature, alternative (1) in Theorem \ref{t.appl-whole-space} is best studied and, indeed, this situation is already considered in the reference \cite{metafune_pallara_wacker2002}.
+Assuming that $\hat{D} = D_{\max}$ the authors of \cite{metafune_pallara_wacker2002} refer to a version of Doob's theorem in \cite[Thm.\ 4.2.1]{daprato_zabczyk1996} that yields pointwise convergence of each orbit of $\cT$ in $C_b(\R^d)$ whenever there exists an invariant probability measure.